projectcalico/calico/networking/change-block-size.md

 The high-level steps to follow are:

 1. Add a new temporary IP pool.
 **Note**: The new IP pool must not be within the same cluster CIDR.
 1. Disable the old IP pool.
 **Note**: Disabling an IP pool only prevents new IP address allocations; it does not affect the networking of existing pods.
 1. Delete pods from the old IP pool.
 This includes any new pods that may have been created with the old IP pool prior to disabling the pool.
-1. Verify that new pods get an address from the new IP pool.
+Verify that new pods get an address from the new IP pool.
 1. Delete the old IP pool.
 1. Create a new pool with custom CIDR block within the same cluster CIDR.
-1. Disable temporary IP pool.
+1. Disable the temporary IP pool.
 1. Delete pods from the temporary IP pool.
-1. Delete temporary IP pool
+1. Delete the temporary IP pool

 ### Tutorial

 In the following example, we created a Kubernetes cluster with default CIDR block size of /26.
 We want to shrink the block size to /28 to use the pool more efficiently.

-#### Step 1: Add a new IP pool
+#### Step 1: Add a new temporary IP pool

 We add a new IPPool with the CIDR range, 10.0.0.0/16.